Murders of Larry Peyton and Beverly Allan: Petitions and parole

-In the spring of 1972, both Edward and Brom filed for appeals in their convictions, claiming that Essex was psychologically unstable and had not undergone a competency evaluation before testifying in court.
+In the spring of 1972, both Edward and Brom filed appeals of their convictions, claiming that Essex was psychologically unstable and had not undergone a competency evaluation before testifying in court.
 The validity of her testimony was also questioned as she had undergone hypnosis and sodium amytal treatments to regain memory of the murders.
 The Oregon Supreme Court, however, ultimately denied a review.
 On December 23, 1972, Brom was denied a bid for parole.

 In 1975, Brom filed for a second appeal, claiming his attorney had failed to adequately represent him.
 Douglas Tatting, a private investigator who claimed to have worked on the case, testified during the appeal that a witness had told him Allan was alive on December 28, 1960, over a month after the prosecution claimed she had died.
 The witness claimed that they had seen Allan at a party held by a local gang on the night of December 28, and that she was being prostituted to partygoers.

-Edward was released on parole after serving three years in prison, and in January 1976, both he and Brom filed for relief petitions seeking exoneration in the murder charges.
+Edward was released on parole after serving three years in prison, and in January 1976, both he and Brom filed relief petitions seeking exoneration in the murder charges.
 Brom was paroled after serving seven years of his sentence.

 Subsequent theories

 Journalist Phil Stanford, in 2010, stated that he felt Edward and Brom were paroled so soon for such a high-profile crime because law enforcement did not actually believe in their guilt.
 He alleged that Essex was given sodium amytal treatments and hypnosis while visiting the crime scene, "until she came up with a story that fit their version of what happened."
 He also claimed that law enforcement were careless with their investigation, losing vaginal swabs from Allan's body as well as "ruining" the crime scene: "They didn't secure it, and people were walking all over the place, reporters and photographers and cops, leaving footprints and dropping cigarette butts."

-Stanford states that Edward Wayne Edwards, a convict who had been a suspect early in the investigation, may have been responsible for the murders, and cites a 1980 double-murder in Wisconsin that is a "virtual carbon-copy" of the Peyton-Allan murders, as evidence.
+Stanford states that Edward Wayne Edwards, a convict who had been a suspect early in the investigation, may have committed the murders, and cites a 1980 double-murder in Wisconsin that is a "virtual carbon copy" of the Peyton-Allan murders, as evidence.
 When Edwards was originally questioned in the case, he had a bullet hole in his arm; however, in letter correspondence between Stanford and Edwards, Edwards denied involvement in the Peyton-Allen murders and claimed he had sustained the bullet injury after his girlfriend shot him during an argument.